 To ensure your child’s financial future is bright, this article will be divided into two parts:

-The second part will focus on educating kids about money management, this includes budgeting, debt, tips, emergency funds, etc. I’ll also link some articles where I’ve gone more in-depth on saving and budgeting.
+The second part will focus on educating kids about money management, which includes budgeting, debt, tips, emergency funds, etc. I’ll also link some articles where I’ve gone more in-depth on saving and budgeting.

-Part 1: How Parents Should Save Money For Their Kids
+Part 1: How Parents Can Save Money for Their Kids

 Raising kids is expensive!
 Right from medication to monthly new clothes to schools to extracurriculars, spending money for kids never ends.
 And when most expenses seem to reduce, your child grows up and plans to attend college.